Principal Sheetz with 2021 Neumann Scholar Chip Amuso

 OMC student standardized test scores rank among the highest in the Archdiocese, and are well above the national averages across all areas of the curriculum.
+The class of 2021 (22 students) have earned over $240,000 in scholarships to the high schools of their choice.
+Way to go Class of 2021!

 Our core curriculum adheres to that of the Archdiocese of Philadelphia.
 It meets the Common Core Standards of the State of Pennsylvania while adding religion instruction to allow students to deepen their relationship with Christ.
 Furthermore, OMC provides specialized learning opportunities during and after the school day.